openvmp/partcad-index/README.md

 # PartCAD Index

 This is a registry of all public PartCAD packages.
-Make your own private index repository for your private PartCAD projects, instead of adding them here.

-Add a reference to your own package by creating a pull request.
+Add a reference to other public package by creating a pull request.
 Add new files or extend the existing ones.
 Create your own directory if needed.
 New files need to be referenced to by existing files.